o-x-y-g-e-n/bestuxschool/content/posts/2021-05-15--florida-institute-of-technology/index.md

 ---

-## Careers after Master of Human-Centered Design - Florida Tech [🔗](https://www.fit.edu/programs/human-centered-design-ms/)
+## Careers after Master of Human-Centered Design - Florida Tech [read more](https://www.fit.edu/programs/human-centered-design-ms/)
 From the systems engineer to the cognitive scientist, human-centered design graduates find themselves in the heart of the design process in an industrial design career, creating new technologies in such careers as designing advanced cockpits, control rooms, educational tools, simulators and new living environments, to name a few.

 ---